What is the course about?

 - Understand and use your kiln controller, and monitor your firing

-- Identify firing faults, their identification and cure
+- Identify firing faults and possible cures

-- Understand safety issues – heat, electricity, and fumes
+- Understand safety issues – heat, electricity, and fumes – and minimise risks

 What do I get?